Bloomington Reads: What are you Reading Today?

-The Foundation of Monroe County Community Schools hosts the second annual Bloomington Reads – a week of reading and literacy related activities to focus our community on the importance of literacy.
-20 minutes of reading a day builds a community of readers.
+The Foundation of Monroe County Community Schools is hosting a week of reading related activities designed to focus on the importance of everyday literacy.